 The Sally & Mack Brown Rise School of Austin is dedicated to early education of children with and without disabilities.
 Rise enrolls about 60% students with Down syndrome and other developmental differences and 40% traditional-learners, providing an inclusive setting, where individualized learning techniques enable every child to achieve their maximum potential.
 The Rise School does not receive any government support and provides significant tuition discounts for two-thirds of its families.
 In 2011, O’Connell Robertson began working with Rise to design a new school that provides a custom setting for their educational model.
 This fall, the Sally & Mack Brown Rise School of Austin was one of just five projects that earned a Citation of Excellence Award for outstanding educational facility design in Learning by Design, a national publication that showcases innovative school design and construction projects.

-O’Connell Robertson was established in Austin in 1950 by William A. O’Connell, AIA, the first architect for the Texas Department of Health.
+Firm History: O’Connell Robertson was established in Austin in 1950 by William A. O’Connell, AIA, the first architect for the Texas Department of Health.
 More than 50 years ago, the Firm expanded its specialization beyond healthcare to include the planning and design of K-12 and higher education facilities.
 In 1978, Noel Robertson joined O’Connell’s firm to add mechanical, electrical and plumbing (MEP) engineering services.
 In addition to celebrating 65 years in business, 2015 marks the 15th anniversary of the opening of the firm’s San Antonio office.
 O’Connell Robertson has evolved and grown over the years, with more than 50 employees in two offices now providing comprehensive architecture, interior design, MEP engineering, commissioning, sustainable design, and bond planning and communication services.

 Healthcare: Over the years, the firm has completed over 1,000 healthcare projects statewide for more than 40 clients, including the Seton Healthcare Family, Central Health, Metroplex Adventist Health System, Shannon Health System, University Health System and Otto Kaiser Community Hospital.